R-TF-028-003 Data Collection Instructions: Custom Gathered Data

 - Clinical Validation Support: To gather data during clinical validation studies, enabling assessment of device performance in real-world clinical settings.

-- Algorithm Enhancement: To acquire targeted datasets for specific diagnostic categories, patient demographics, or imaging conditions to address performance gaps or expand device capabilities.
+- Algorithm Enhancement: To acquire targeted datasets for specific clinical categories, patient demographics, or imaging conditions to address performance gaps or expand device capabilities.

-- Ground Truth Establishment: To establish robust diagnostic ground truth through expert clinical assessment, differential diagnoses, and where applicable, histopathological confirmation [6].
+- Reference Standard Establishment: To establish robust clinical reference standard through expert clinical assessment, differential diagnoses, and where applicable, histopathological confirmation [6].

 - Regulatory Compliance: To execute all data collection activities in full compliance with ethical requirements (informed consent, IRB/CEIm approval), data protection regulations (GDPR), and quality management system procedures.